Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

     * Notebook (where most of developemnt took part): i5-1135G7 - 16GB
     * Desktop (final results on this system): 9700x - 64GB (Spoiler)
 * There will be a lot of source code for those who are intrested, but the unecessary ones will be collapsed, if you are not that intrested you can just skip those.
-* Also a huge thanks to all of the people who helped me through this, specially the super kind people on the [Gamozo's discord](https://discord.gg/gwfvzzQC), how through the last year had to see me go crazy about intersection algos.
+* Also a huge thanks to all of the people who helped me through this, specially the super kind people on the [Gamozo's discord](https://discord.gg/gwfvzzQC), who through the last year had to see me go crazy about intersection algos.
 * **Why am I doing this ?** Because I like it and wanted to nerd snipe some people.